bwmccauley/Password-Generator/README.md

 ## Description
- The foloowing pjoect was to create a random pasword -generator that owuld inlcude all characters and special caracters that is at least 8 characters long and no more that 128.
+ The following pjoect was to create a random pasword-generator that owuld inlcude all characters and special caracters that is at least 8 characters long and no more that 128.
 In this project I learned how to use a javascript for loop.
 How to create functions that were working properly.
 Also using choiceArray for the first time.